xingm2/Object_Oriented_Programming_in_Java/README.md

 2. No constructor?
 Java gives you one for you.
 3. 1st Line of a constructor must be either: this(args) or super(args); otherwise, Java inserts: "super();" (means it's gonna insert a call to the default constructor of your super class)

+--- Overloading vs Overriding
+Overloading: same class has same method name with different parameters
+Overriding: subclass has same method name with the same parameters as the superclass

+Println automatically calls toString if you pass an object as a parameter to print line.

+--- Polymorphism
+---- compile time and runtime
+step 1.
+Compiler interprets code step 2. runtime environment executes interpreted code
+---- compile time rules
+1. compiler only knows reference type
+2. can only look in reference type class for method
+3. outputs a method signature
+---- run time rules
+1. follow exact runtime type of object to find method
+2. must match compile time method signature to appropriate method in actual object's class
+---- Casting
+Use casting of objects to aid the compiler
+Subclass ref = (Subclass) superRef;
+---- Runtime type check
+instanceof

+---- Interfaces
+Interfaces only define required methods
+Classes can inherit from multiple interfaces
+Abstract class or interface?
+1. if you just want to define a required method: Interface
+2. if you want to define potentially required methods AND commen behavior: abstract class

 --- Project
 1. figure out class hierarchy.
 2. predict